transparency-dev/trillian-tessera/cmd/conformance/posix/README.md

 In another terminal, run the hammer against the log.
 In this example, we're running 32 writers against the log to add 128 new leaves within 1 minute.

+Note that the writes are sent to the HTTP server we brought up in the previous step, but reads are sent directly to the file system.

 ```shell
 go run ./hammer \